Here are the first two chapters of Vevin Song. Enjoy!

 Murmurs and giggles bubbled from the students.

-Marla peered up to see Ruth staring at her, with a finger resting on a section of her textbook.
+Marla peered up.
+Ruth was staring at her, a finger pressed on a line in her textbook.

 Give it a rest, Ruth.
 We know you'll probably be assigned to be a doctor or something.
 Good luck looking after the sick people here.
 There's plenty of them.

 Unfortunately, with being stationed a mile underwater, the one thing that the cocoon didn't have access to was natural sunlight.
-Water and processed oxygen were in abundance, but the lack of sunlight was the primary cause of the average life expectance dropping since humans went to cocoons to escape from the invasion twenty years ago.
+Water and processed oxygen were in abundance, but the lack of sunlight was the primary cause of the average life expectance dropping since humans retreated to cocoons after the invasion twenty years ago.

 Mum was one of the unfortunate ones.
 Because of those fucking Lightbirds, she couldn't even live a full life.